What are the top technology stocks? Here’s an overview of the 10 top companies listed in order of market cap for investor consideration.

-Created in the late 1980’s, TSM was originally created to be a semiconductor innovator across the globe.
-Since then, TSM has spawned an entire tech division that focuses on automotive technology, artificial intelligence and 5G applications, wearable technology and mobile platforms.
+Created in the late 1980s, TSM was originally created to be a semiconductor innovator across the globe.
+Since then, TSM has spawned an entire tech division that focuses on automotive technology, AI and 5G applications, wearable technology and mobile platforms.

-In January of this year, the company announced that its revenue reached NT$317.24 billion and net income of NT$116.04 billion during the fourth quarter of last year.
+In January 2020, the company announced that it reached revenue of 317.24 billion New Taiwan dollars and net income of $116.04 billion New Taiwan dollars during the fourth quarter of the previous year.
 Revenue increased 9.5 percent from Q4 2018 and net income climbed 16.1 percent.

 Don’t forget to follow us @INN_Technology for real-time news updates.